School leavers with NCEA Level 3 or above

-Female school leavers achieved at a significantly higher rate (59.9%) than their male counterparts (47.7%).
-However, between 2017 and 2018, the proportion of females with NCEA Level 3 or above decreased by 1.5 percentage points compared to a 0.6 percentage point decrease for males.
+In 2019 female school leavers achieved at a significantly higher rate (59.7%) than their male counterparts (48.4%).
+However, between 2018 and 2019, the proportion of females with NCEA Level 3 or above decreased by 1.7 percentage points compared to a 0.1 percentage point decrease for males

-There is a clear positive correlation between the socio-economic mix of the school the student attended and the proportion of school leavers achieving an NCEA Level 3 or above.
+There is a clear positive correlation between the socio-economic mix of the school the student attended, as measured by school decile, and the proportion of school leavers achieving a NCEA Level 3 or above.
 Schools in the lowest deciles (deciles 1 and 2) draw their students from communities with the highest degree of socio-economic disadvantage.
-Students from schools in the highest deciles (deciles 9 and 10) are twice as likely to leave school having achieved NCEA Level 3 or above than students from schools in the lowest two deciles.
-There is, however, a great deal of variation amongst schools within each decile, with some schools in the lowest deciles with a greater proportion of students achieving NCEA Level 3 or above than some schools in the highest deciles.
+Students from schools in the highest deciles (deciles 9 and 10) are almost twice as likely to leave school having achieved NCEA Level 3 or above than students from schools in the lowest two deciles.
+There is, however, a great deal of variation amongst schools within each decile, with some schools in the lowest deciles with a greater proportion of students achieving NCEA Level 3 or above than some schools in the highest deciles

 University Entrance Award